 A.8.4.2.7.2 Test Requirements

-In test 1 with per-UE gap, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D1 ms from the beginning of time period T2.
+the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D1 ms and D2 ms from the beginning of time period T2 for a UE incapable of per-FR gap and for a UE capable of per-FR gap, respectively.
 The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
 The rate of correct events observed during repeated tests shall be at least 90%.

-In test 2 with per-FR gap, the UE shall send one Event B1 triggered measurement report, with a measurement reporting delay less than D2 ms from the beginning of time period T2.
-The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
-The rate of correct events observed during repeated tests shall be at least 90%.

-In test 1 and test 2, the UE is required to report SSB time index.
+The UE is required to report SSB time index.

 NOTE: The actual overall delays measured in the test may be up to 2xTTIDCCH higher than the measurement reporting delays above because of TTI insertion uncertainty of the measurement report in DCCH.